Irgun: Description as a terrorist organization

 In 2006, Simon McDonald, the British ambassador in Tel Aviv, and John Jenkins, the Consul-General in Jerusalem, wrote in response to a pro-Irgun commemoration of the King David Hotel bombing: "We do not think that it is right for an act of terrorism, which led to the loss of many lives, to be commemorated."
 They also called for the removal of plaques at the site which presented as a fact that the deaths were due to the British ignoring warning calls.
 The plaques, in their original version, read:

 Warning phone calls had been made urging the hotel's occupants to leave immediately.
 For reasons known only to the British the hotel was not evacuated and after 25 minutes the bombs exploded, and to the Irgun's regret and dismay 91 persons were killed.

 McDonald and Jenkins said that no such warning calls were made, adding that even if they had, "this does not absolve those who planted the bomb from responsibility for the deaths."

 Bruce Hoffman states: "Unlike many terrorist groups today, the Irgun's strategy was not deliberately to target or wantonly harm civilians."
 Max Abrahms writes that the Irgun "pioneered the practice of issuing pre-attack warnings to spare civilians", which was later emulated by the African National Congress (ANC) and other groups and proved "effective but not foolproof".
 In addition, Begin ordered attacks to take place at night and even during Shabbat to reduce the likelihood of civilian casualties.
 U.S. military intelligence found that "the Irgun Zvai Leumi is waging a general war against the government and at all times took special care not to cause damage or injury to persons".
 Although the King David Hotel bombing is widely considered a prima facie case of Irgun terrorism, Abrahms comments: "But this hotel wasn't a normal hotel.
 It served as the headquarters for the British Armed Forces in Palestine.
 By all accounts, the intent wasn't to harm civilians."

-Accusations of fascism

-Ha'aretz columnist and Israeli historian Tom Segev wrote of the Irgun: "In the second half of 1940, a few members of the Irgun Zvai Leumi (National Military Organization) - the anti-British terrorist group sponsored by the Revisionists and known by its acronym Etzel, and to the British simply as the Irgun - made contact with representatives of Fascist Italy, offering to cooperate against the British."

-Clare Hollingworth, the Daily Telegraph and The Scotsman correspondent in Jerusalem during 1948 wrote several outspoken reports after spending several weeks in West Jerusalem:

-Irgun is in fact rapidly becoming the 'SS' of the new state.
-There is also a strong 'Gestapo' – but no-one knows who is in it.

-'The shopkeepers are afraid not so much of shells as of raids by Irgun Zvai Leumi and the Stern Gang.
-These young toughs, who are beyond whatever law there is have cleaned out most private houses of the richer classes & started to prey upon the shopkeepers.'